 his senior year.
 He was also a member of the school's rifle team.
 Bob graduated

 form high school with a full academic scholarship to Pennsylvania State

 University to pursue a curriculum in dentistry.
 However, he decided to join the

 Army and become an Army Aviator and helicopter pilot.
 Bob graduated basic

 training at Ft.
 Polk, LA and flight school at Ft.
 Wolters, TX and Ft.
 Hunter,

-Helicopter Company at Nha Tran, South Vietnam, which supported special
+Helicopter Company at Nha Trang, South Vietnam, which supported special

 operations missions of the 5th Special Forces Group.
 Upon his return from the

-one-year assignment with the 281st AHC he married Lind P. LaBadie on May 4,
+one-year assignment with the 281st AHC he married Linda P. LaBadie on May 4,

 1970, before reporting to Ft.
 Hunter/Ft.
 Stewart as a helicopter instructor